TusharSidhu/The_Fit_District/README.md

 1. Members register at a specific branch
 2. They select a membership plan
 3. Subscriptions are created and tracked
+4. Attendance is taken digitally.
+Checkin & checkout time is tracked.
-4. Trainers may be assigned for guidance
+5. Trainers may be assigned for guidance
-5. Payments are processed and recorded
+6. Payments are processed and recorded

 This workflow mirrors the operational flow of real-world fitness centers.